Dandelion-Codes/mslearn-ai-semantic-kernel/Instructions/Labs/05-create-semantic-kernel-ai-assistant.md

     var kernel = builder.Build();
     ```

-1. Near the bottom of the file, find the comment **Create a kernel function to build the stage environment**, and add the following code to create a mock plugin functin that will build the staging environment:
+1. Near the bottom of the file, find the comment **Create a kernel function to build the stage environment**, and add the following code to create a mock plugin function that will build the staging environment:

     **Python**
     ```python